Entropy Theory for Random Walks on Lie Groups: Introduction

 \section{Introduction}

+Entropy is a central tool in the study of random walks.
+For example, as exposed in the book by Johnson \cite{JohnsonInformationBook}, entropic methods can be used to prove the central limit theorem on $\R^d$ as well as equidistribution of random walks on compact groups.
+More recently, entropy results have been applied in the study of stationary measures as in the work of Hochman \cite{Hochman2014}, \cite{Hochman2017} on the dimension of self-similar measures, of Bárány-Hochman-Rapaport \cite{BaranyHochmanRapaport2019} for self-affine measures, or of Varjú \cite{Varju2019} to construct absolutely continuous Bernoulli convolutions.

-The aim of this paper is to establish entropy and variance bounds for random walks on Lie groups.
+The aim of this paper is to establish entropy and variance bounds for smoothings of random walks on arbitrary Lie groups.
 We strive to be as general as feasible to ensure applicability to various settings.
 Our results generalise the entropy and variance bounds previously established in \cite{Kittle2023} for $\mathrm{SL}_2(\R)$, which were developed to construct absolutely continuous Furstenberg measures.
 Furthermore, the results presented here have been applied in \cite{KittleKogler2024ACSS} and \cite{KittleKogler2024Dimension} to study self-similar measures.
-We anticipate that this paper will contribute to study random walks of Lie group actions on manifolds in various contexts.
+We anticipate that this paper will contribute to the investigation of random walks of Lie group actions on manifolds in various contexts.